 Diabetes and Alcohol

-Moderation in alcohol terms equates to having no more than 1 alcoholic drink each day if you are a woman and no more than 2 alcoholic drinks each day if you are a man.
+in alcohol terms equates to having 1 or less alcoholic beverage each day if you are a woman and 2 or less alcoholic beverages each day if you are a man.

 What is a serving of alcohol?

 Be aware of what a serving is...
 1 1/2 fl. oz. of hard alcohol, 5 fl. oz.

 wine, or 12 fl. oz. beer is considered a serving.
 Consider the serving size

 You may have heard of benefits from consuming alcohol.

 Some research supports alcohol having protective benefits against